The Lord’s Supper

 Man, physically, is what he eats.
 In like manner, he who studies God’s Word and applies it into his life, is changed from a disobedient sinner into a loving obedient child of God.
 This precious experience has been made possible for man only by the breaking of the body of Jesus.
 This assimilation of His words is described by Jesus as eating His body and drinking His blood (John 6:47, 48, 51, 54–58, 63).

-The cup of wine in the Lord’s Supper, “untouched by fermentation” (Matthew 26:27), represents the pure blood of Christ.
+The wine that the disciples drank at the Last Supper was un-fermented grape Juice because during the Passover leaven or yeast was strictly forbidden as it was a symbol of sin (Leviticus 23:5-6; Exodus 12:8).
+The Wine represented the pure blood of Christ (Matthew 26:27).
 The old covenant between God and Israel was confirmed by the blood of animals (Exodus 24:3–8).
 The new covenant between God and man was ratified by the blood of Jesus (Hebrews 10:12, 14, 16, 20).
 The sinner who repents and accepts the divine plan for his salvation enters into the new covenant.
 And he testifies to his grateful acceptance of this plan by drinking the communion wine.

 Do This in Remembrance of Me

-It is important that the great Sacrifice of God be never forgotten by all who love Him.
+Jesus “took bread, gave thanks and broke it, and gave it to them, saying, “This is My body which is given for you; do this in remembrance of Me” (Luke 22:19).
 The sacrifice of Christ was offered only once.
 But in order to make it effective for all who seek forgiveness, Jesus became man’s great High Priest in heaven after His ascension to present the merits of His sacrifice on behalf of repentant sinners (1 Corinthians 11:26; Hebrews 4:14–16).
 As the Savior ministers on behalf of the believers in heaven, He calls them to observe the ordinance of the Lord’s Supper in order that it vividly keeps before them the mystery of His atonement.

 In His service,